hmito/esj73web/regist_oralposter_en.md

 Poster award will be judged based on online posters.

+- As part of our efforts to promote internationalization at academic conferences, we will award additional points for research conducted from an international perspective or showing potential for such development.
+Depending on the research field, however, this will not be considered a mandatory evaluation criterion.
 - Only the poster itself will be evaluated; graphical abstracts and explanatory videos will generally not be considered.
     - However, judges may refer to graphical abstracts and explanatory videos to understand the research content.
 - For items that are difficult to evaluate based on the poster alone, judges may ask questions to the presenter via text chat and evaluate based on their responses.